JuicedBakker/telegram-crypto-signal-parser/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## The goal of this project

+I'm aiming towards making an app which is used by the client, which everyone can use to automatically open trades that are posted in telegram groups.
+So even if you're busy that day, you can still follow the trades posted in the channels you follow.
+I believe this would enable people to trade more efficiently and allow them to not be on their phone, worrying about missing anything.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->